commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stock_transfer:upcoming ID`

-Send this attribute if you want to mark this stock transfer as upcoming..
+Send this attribute if you want to mark this stock transfer as upcoming.

 ```
 USAGE